Lung Facts methodology

 *Collaborators GBDI.
 Mortality, morbidity, and hospitalisations due to influenza lower respiratory tract infections, 2017: an analysis for the Global Burden of Disease Study 2017.
 Lancet Respiratory Medicine 2019 ;7: 69-89.

-Focused searches of bibliographic databases were used to find studies on alpha-1, bronchiectasis, cystic fibrosis, obstructive sleep apnoea and pulmonary vascular disease.
+Focused searches of bibliographic databases were used to find studies on alpha-1, bronchiectasis, cystic fibrosis, influenza, obstructive sleep apnoea and pulmonary vascular disease.
 Experts in the field were also consulted to identify any unpublished or registry data.

-These conditions were split into two categories: commonly studied conditions (cystic fibrosis, obstructive sleep apnoea) and less-commonly studied conditions (alpha-1, bronchiectasis, pulmonary hypertension).
+These conditions were split into two categories: commonly studied conditions (cystic fibrosis, influenza, obstructive sleep apnoea) and less-commonly studied conditions (alpha-1, bronchiectasis, pulmonary hypertension).

 Searches for the commonly studied conditions sought to identify reviews and systematic reviews only.
 For the less-commonly studied conditions, all study designs were sought since it was anticipated that there would be a limited amount of literature available.